christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 [^kurzweil-support]: [Get Help downloading and using
     AARON](https://www.kurzweilcyberart.com/aaron/support.html). kurzweilcyberart.com.

-[^withdrawn]: The product was withdrawn in 2008, when the Kurzweil CyberArt
+[^withdrawn]: The product was withdrawn in 2008, when the KCAT website announced
-    website announced AARON was no longer available for download (according to records from the Wayback Machine).
+    AARON was no longer available for download (according to records from the Wayback Machine).

 [^whitney]: See the Whitney Museum's retrospective exhibition [Harold Cohen:
     AARON Feb 3–May 19,